maxotto/majordomoInstall/README.md

 `bash 2-lampMajordomo.sh`

+Read the script to see which utilities are going to be installed (mc, vlc and so on).

-Pay attentionon last string of the script `sudo /usr/bin/php /var/www/html/cycle.php`.
+Pay attentionon last string of the script is `sudo /usr/bin/php /var/www/html/cycle.php`.
 We need to run it to create some folders with right rights.

-After that open browser, go to 127.0.0.1.
-Majordomo setup page should apear.
+Then open a browser, go to 127.0.0.1.
+Majordomo setup page should appear.
+Reboot by `sudo reboot` to check main cycle is starting at boot time.
+File `reboot.txt` should appear in home folder.
+Majordomo should be silent about errors in main cycle.